Bizis-Thowl/sql_server_pipeline/README.md

 on linux the driver will be `/opt/microsoft/msodbcsql18/lib64/libmsodbcsql-18.3.so.2.1` or equivalent. alternatively you can search for it with `find / -type f -iname "libmsodbcsql*" 2>/dev/null`

-## database Setup with docker
+## Database setup with docker

-it is possible to use your local database.
-Though, the easiest and fastest way to get started is, to setup a docker instance.
+It is possible to use your local database.
+Though, the easiest and fastest way to get started is to setup a docker instance.
 Simply follow the steps below.

-## initialize and run mssql docker from dockerhub
+## Initialize and run mssql docker from dockerhub

 ```sh
 sudo docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=$password" -p 1456:1433 -d mcr.microsoft.com/mssql/server:2022-latest